Continuing Education Activity

 The prognosis for most Hymenoptera stings is very good.
 Most patients have anywhere from a few minutes to a couple of days of discomfort.
 For patients with severe systemic reactions, mortality is often high, unless treated promptly.
 All patients with a history of severe reactions to insect bites should avoid Hymenoptera insects to the best of their ability and carry an epinephrine auto-injecting pen at all times.
-Deaths from bees and wasps account for about 100 deaths each year in the USA.
+Deaths from bees and wasps account for about 62 deaths each year in the United States.

 Infection is a common complication after a fire ant sting.
 Fire ants usually sting multiple times and the lesions can ulcerate.
 Rebound anaphylaxis has been reported in some patients administered antihistamines.
 Serum sickness types reactions may occur up to 7-14 days after a sting.
 Other complications include renal failure, rhabdomyolysis, cerebral edema, and myocardial infarction